 The recently completed 2014 FSAP Review found that FSAPs conducted since 2009 have improved in all dimensions and featured stress tests that covered a broader set of risks, and, increasingly, analyze spillovers and macroprudential frameworks.
 The introduction of RAMs has led to a more coherent discussion of risks and their likely impact.
 FSAPs are highly regarded by national authorities and countries have implemented a high share of the recommendations.
 In addition, the rate of publication of Financial System Stability Assessment reports (FSSAs) is also very high.

 Integration of FSAP into IMF surveillance

 FSAP findings provide valuable input to the IMF’s broader surveillance of countries’ economies, known as Article IV consultations.
-The recent crisis has demonstrated the need for an even more seamless integration of these two strands of the Fund’s work.
+The global financial crisis demonstrated the need for an even more seamless integration of these two strands of the Fund’s work.